OminousArchitect/KamunagiRedux/README.md

 and 50% a love letter to ~~one~~ two of my favorite characters from my favorite video game ever made: Utawarerumono.

-The Kamunagi of Chains are a caster character designed such that you can spec into survivability, raw dps, mobility, or summoning an army, but usually not all of those at once.
+The Kamunagi of Chains are a caster character designed such that you can spec into a variety of roles based on the skills you equip.

 ## ft.
 Mothmoth with a little more chitin
 ![uhhhh1](https://github.com/user-attachments/assets/271c0769-a60c-45d3-a7e6-9a427265ee65)